 Having walked the length of Middle Pond, turn right onto the dam.
 These deep lakes were created through the damming of a small stream.

 Old alder trees fringe the banks of Middle Pond and white water lilies grow in the lakes, providing shelter for fish such as carp, roach and tench.
 Look out for dragonflies and damselflies in warm weather.

 From a series of boardwalks the Boathouse comes into view.
-Continue to follow the orange waymarkers.
+Continue to follow the pink waymarkers.

 Built in the late 18th century, the Boathouse was used by the Leigh and Ducie families and their guests for outings.
 It was restored in 1998 when the roof, windows and floor timbers were replaced.
 Bats use the roof space as a stop-off on their nightly feeding forays.

 Passing Woodchester Mansion on your right, continue up the hill to the car park.

 William Leigh, a wealthy ship owner from Liverpool, bought the Woodchester Estate in 1845.
 He demolished the old house and began work to replace it with a Victorian mansion.
 However, work was abandoned for unknown reasons after 16 years, leaving the unique, unfinished Victorian Gothic building that you see today.

 Car park, grid ref: SO797012

 You made it

 Following this trail on mobile or tablet?
 Share your experience.